Intro

 ChimeraOS is a great SteamOS-alternative, which serves as an appliance, that appliance introduces the ItJustWorks-factor, but hinders the “I want to edit-something”-factor.

-I use it on a laptop, but I can’t remove the battery on that laptop - and I don’t want to have the battery constantly charged to 100%.
+I use it on a ROG Ally, primarily docked, but I don’t want to have the battery constantly charged to 100%.

 /home/gamer/.config/systemd/user/battery-limiter.service